awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 1. Use a [KDF in Counter Mode with a Pseudo Random Function with HMAC SHA 256](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-108r1.pdf) to derive a 32 byte `derivedBranchKey` data key with the following inputs:
    - Use the `salt` as the salt.
    - Use the branch key as the `key`.
+   - Use the UTF8 Encoded value "aws-kms-hierarchy" as the label.
 1. Encrypt a plaintext data key with the `derivedBranchKey` using `AES-GCM-256` with the following inputs:
    - MUST use the `derivedBranchKey` as the AES-GCM cipher key.
    - MUST use the plain text data key that will be wrapped by the `derivedBranchKey` as the AES-GCM message.